Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: The lattice models

 We find eigenstates of two lattice models by direct numerical diagonalization, allowed up to the Hilbert space dimension $\mathcal{N}_{\mathrm{HS}}\lesssim 2\times 10^4$.
 Throughout this manuscript, all energies are measured in units of the lattice hopping energy.
-In the first, two-dimensional (2D) Fermi-Hubbard (FH) model, $N$ spin-polarized fermions have nearest-neighbor interactions with the strengths $V$ \citep{supplement}.
-This model includes hoppings between the site $(l_{x},l_{y})$ and 8 neighboring sites: $(l_{x}\pm1,l_{y})$, $(l_{x},l_{y}\pm1)$, and $(l_{x}\pm1,l_{y}\pm1)$, where $l_{x}$ and $l_{y}$ label sites of the $L_{x}\times L_{y}$ lattice.
-Inclusion of hoppings with simultaneous change of $l_{x}$ and $l_{y}$, together with twisted-periodic boundary conditions, allow us to remove degeneracies of the many-body non-interacting particle eigenstates.
+In the first, two-dimensional (2D) Fermi-Hubbard (FH) model, $N$ spin-polarized fermions have nearest-neighbor interactions with the strengths $V$ (see App. \ref{sec:2Dlatt}).
+This model includes hoppings with simultaneous change of $l_{x}$ and $l_{y}$, which label sites of the $L_{x}\times L_{y}$ lattice.
+This, together with twisted-periodic boundary conditions, allow us to remove degeneracies of the many-body non-interacting particle eigenstates.
 The total number of one-body (1B) states in this model is $L=L_{x}L_{y}$.
 Due to the spatial homogeneity of this model, we consider separately each sector with the given total momentum which contains $\mathcal{N}_{\mathrm{HS}}\approx(L-1)!/(N!(L-N)!)$ eigenstates.
 The results below are obtained for $N=6$ particles in the $6\times 5$ lattice ($L=30$) and the total momentum $x$ and $y$ components $3$ and $2$, respectively.
 In this case, $\mathcal{N}_{\mathrm{HS}}=19811$.

-The second model is a one-dimensional (1D) Bose-Hubbard (BH) chain with $N$ spinless bosons in $L$ sites, with on-site interactions of strength $V$ and hard wall boundaries \citep{supplement}.
-Parity symmetry is broken by adding a random disorder/bias potential of order $\le 0.05$.
+The second model is a one-dimensional (1D) Bose-Hubbard (BH) chain with $N$ spinless bosons in $L$ sites, with on-site interactions of strength $V$ and hard wall boundaries (see App. \ref{sec:1DBH}).
+Parity symmetry is broken by adding a random disorder/bias potential of order $\le 0.05$ (see also \cite{chakrabarti2024}).
 The resulting Hilbert space dimension for the bosonic system is $\mathcal{N}_{\mathrm{HS}}=(N+L-1)!/(N!(L-1)!)$.
 The system with $N=10$ particles in $L=8$ sites, considered here, has $\mathcal{N}_{\mathrm{HS}}=19448$.